Puget Sound Chapter

 PRESIDENT

-Melissa Grasso has a B.S. in Geology and has been with ERRG since 2016.
+Melissa has a B.S. in Geology and has been with ERRG since 2016.
 Her responsibilities include identifying, tracking, evaluating, and closing new business opportunities for ERRG.
 Melissa has led proposal efforts resulting in numerous Federal multiple award contracts with more than $1B contract value.
-She is the communications committee chair and website manager for the S.A.M.E Seattle Post as and is vice president of the Puget Sound Chapter of Women in Environment.
+She is the communications committee chair and website manager for the S.A.M.E Seattle Post as and is President of the Puget Sound Chapter of Women in Environment.
 Melissa is passionate about delivering high-quality environmental solutions and building long-term relationships with clients and partners.
 She brings a diverse perspective and experience to the team, with a background of technical and sales experience.

 Jenny Green